What is neurofeedback?

 What is neurofeedback therapy used for?

-Supporters say that neurofeedback helps to change unhealthy or undesirable brainwave activity into normal, healthy, organised activity.
+Supporters say that neurofeedback helps to change unhealthy or undesirable brainwave activity into healthy, organised activity.
 This can help the brain work better.

 Where does neurofeedback therapy come from?